corpuschat/docs/widget/add-to-framer.md

 Integrating the Corpus chatbot widget into your Framer website can significantly enhance user interaction and support.
 This guide provides detailed instructions on how to embed the Corpus widget using a JavaScript snippet, based on the guidelines from Framer's custom code documentation.

-## 1. Retrieve the JavaScript Snippet from Corpus
+## 1. Retrieve the JavaScript snippet from Corpus

 - **Log into Corpus:** Access your account on the Corpus platform.
 - **Select Your Chatbot:** Choose the specific chatbot you want to embed from your list of chatbots.